 The Ontology search option may or may not be present in the geoportal.
 It is a customization that allows users to leverage an ontology service when searching from the geoportal search page.
 An ontology associates terms with a specific technical meaning that can be unique to your organization.
 The Geoportal does not include tools to develop an ontology service, but can reference one developed or used by your organisation.
 To use the ontology service if it is configured, follow the steps below:

-- The Geoportal will reference the ontology service to not only find resources that contain the search term, but also resources with the terms associated with that search term through the ontology service.
-For example, searching for river not only returns resources with the word river but also delta, estuary, waterfall, and more.
+The Geoportal references the ontology service and finds resources that contain the search term and resources with terms that are associated with the search term.
+For example, searching for river returns resources with the word river and also returns delta, estuary, waterfall, and so on.

 If you are using federated search to search other catalogs from the Geoportal, the ontology service can't be used for searching those catalogs.
 In that case, no results will be returned if the like:term syntax is used.